julenbhy/biomedical_image_segmentation/README.md

 # biomedical-segmentation
 CNN developed on Tensorflow and Keras for colon adenocarcinoma image segmentation.

-The aim of the CNN is to perform image segmentation of input colon adenocarcinoma based on QuPath annotations.
+The aim of this CNN is to perform image segmentation of input colon adenocarcinoma based on QuPath annotations.

 ## AUTHORS: